nystudio107/craft-typogrify/README.md

 {{ craft.request.getParam('untrusted') | escape | typogrify }}
 ```

+There is also a `config.php` setting called `default_escape` that will by default auto-escape all text passed in to the `typogrify` filter.

 #### Advanced Usage

 Should you need advanced control over Typogrify in your templates, you can use the `getPhpTypographySettings()` Twig function: